Successful Idea Development Is Just Like Doing Experiments. 3 Key Steps Here.

 “Ya, they say its good, they love”, but how many you talked

 “Ya, many people like our ad”, but why it means good enough

 “Ya, people visited our new product website”, but how long the website launched

 Step 3.
 Do the experiment

 Experiment means two things, one is execution, another is embrace failure.
-Both of them are difficult to human being.
-It takes brave to try something new and kick start the execution.
-Usually we plan a lot.
-If you want to develop an successful idea, I suggest you to plan less and act more.
+Both of them are difficult for human beings.
+It takes bravery to try something new and kick start the execution.
+Usually, we plan a lot.
+If you want to develop a successful idea, I suggest you plan less and act more.